Bruin-Dev/Intelygenz/docs/pipeline/BASIC_CI_CONFIGURATION.md

     After getting the access token, make sure to create a variable called `GITLAB_TOKEN` and set its value with it.

 ## AWS
-It's recommended to create an account for Terraform and a group of permissions with admin access.
-It's also necessary to create an AWS S3 bucket that the user can access to.
+It is recommended to create an account for Terraform and a group of permissions with admin access.
+It is also necessary to create an AWS S3 bucket that the user can access to.

 To connect to AWS from some steps of the CI/CD, we need to add the following variables to `Settings > CI/CD`: